FUNCTIONAL MEDICINE FOR CHRONIC PAIN? WHY NOT?

 I still think that it all boils down to education and motivation.
 And while educating patients is critical, unless the treating physician is excellent at extracting from each patient what truly and deeply motivates them, making the sort of connection that will help drive them to want to get healthy will, in many cases, remain difficult.
 My hope is that this is the beginning of some real changes in our veteran’s healthcare, and not simply a case of government placating TICKED OFF CITIZENS, while looking for the next best thing.

-I applaud the individuals who did this study.
-If you --- my readers --- are looking to break out of the prison that is your health, I've got the perfect post for you (HERE).
+I applaud the individuals who did this study on functional medicine.
+If you — my readers — are looking to break out of the prison that is your health, I’ve got the perfect post for you (HERE).
 And if you know others that could benefit from this information, be sure to get it in front of them.
 The easiest way is to like, share, or follow on FACEBOOK.